How to Get Your Business Mentioned in ChatGPT

 2. Build Third-Party Citations

 ChatGPT's training data is heavily weighted toward cited, republished content.
-Get mentioned in industry publications, partner directories, podcast transcripts, and press coverage.
 A mention in a reputable trade publication carries more weight than ten blog posts on your own site.

 3. Structure Your Content With Schema